saugup-12/devops-kubernetes-ansible-azure/README.md

 ### ssl in hyperkube
 Currently, kubeadm does not correctly host mount certificates into the apiserver and controller-manager, resulting in errors when the cloud provider tries to communicate with the Azure Rest APIs. https://github.com/kubernetes/kubernetes/issues/36150 describes this issue.
 Until this is fixed in kubeadm, the "kubeadm-init" role removes the host mounts from the apiserver and controller-manager manifests.

-### Azure availability sets
-Currently, splitting up the masters and nodes into different availability sets is not supported as it makes the Azure cloud provider fail to add proper working load balancers.
-It was suggested in https://github.com/colemickens/azure-kubernetes-status/issues/11 to make the masters have the --register-schedulabe=false set, but this is not compatible to kubeadm as it requires a fully working cluster with at least one node (the master itself) to finish the setup.